JeeWeetje/lora-azure-iot-workshop/NodeJsToIotHub.md

 Now that you have registered a device, it can submit data to the IoT hub.

-1. `Create` a new "iotdevice" folder on your system, next to the folder in the previous excercise
+1. **Create** a new "iotdevice" folder on your system, next to the folder in the previous excercise

-2. `Open` the Node.JS console or dosbox and navigate to the iotdevice folder
+2. **Open** the Node.JS console or dosbox and navigate to the iotdevice folder

-3. `Enter` the following command, and press RETURN to accept all the default options.
+3. **Enter** the following command, and press RETURN to accept all the default options.
 This creates a package.json file for your application:

     ```javascript
     npm init
     ```

-4. Enter the following `command` to install the Azure IoT device and AMQP protocol packages:
+4. Enter the following **command** to install the Azure IoT device and AMQP protocol packages:

     ```javascript
     npm install azure-iot-device azure-iot-device-amqp
     ```

-5. Create an `iotdevice.js` file in the iotdevice folder
+5. Create an **iotdevice.js** file in the iotdevice folder. *Note:* We recommend the usage of an editor like [VS Code](https://code.visualstudio.com/)

-6. Use a text editor to `edit` the "iotdevice.js" file
+6. Use a text editor to **edit** the "iotdevice.js" file

-7. `Modify` the JavaScript file with the following script and set the `connStr variable` to reflect the **device connection string** for the MachineCyclesNodeJs device (which you copied to the clipboard in the previous exercise), as shown here:
+7. **Modify** the JavaScript file with the following script and set the **connStr variable** to reflect the **device connection string** for the MachineCyclesNodeJs device (which you copied to the clipboard in the previous exercise), as shown here:

     ```javascript
     'use strict';